 L8 Risk Assessments

-All premises must have a current legionella Risk Assessment and this should technically be undertaken before the maintenance regime is put in place.
-Often this is not the case, but a Risk Assessment must still be undertaken so that the maintenance regime is inspected and reviewed.
+To ensure compliance with the COSHH and HSW act regulations employers must have a legionella Risk Assessment undertaken and for this to be regularly reviewed.
+Ideally a legionella risk assessment should be undertaken prior to the maintenance regime being put in place.
+Often this is not the case, however it is essential that a Risk Assessment be undertaken so that system risks can be identified, this will include the management, documentation and maintenance regime being reviewed.

 For employers / properties with less than five employees there is no statutory duty to write anything down, but it is seen as useful to keep a written record of what has been done.